-International and domestic mobility during the pandemic should put health and safety first.
-Travel will require careful planning and flexibility to adjust plans as conditions change.
-Independent travelers should review the resources and pre-travel checklist below before they travel.
-Faculty or staff that are planning short-term group travel or are working to re-start study abroad programs, should contact the Office of Global Safety and Security to obtain a list of additional requirements.
+International travel during the pandemic should prioritize health and safety and will require careful planning and flexibility to adjust plans as conditions change.
+Independent travelers should review the following resources and use these Independent Traveler Guidelines to assess and mitigate risks.
+Faculty or staff planning short-term international group travel should consult the Faculty and Staff Checklist page.

-Some countries may not admit travelers without proof of an approved COVID-19 vaccination.
+Moreover, more and more countries will not admit travelers without proof of an approved COVID-19 vaccination and a booster.
 It is up to the traveler to determine whether or not they can access their planned destination.
 Countries permitting travel by unvaccinated travelers will likely require pre- and post- negative COVID tests, quarantine upon arrival, mask-wearing, social distancing and periodic testing while abroad.
-Unvaccinated travelers should plan carefully in order to adhere to these requirements and expectations.
+Travelers unable to be vaccinated should re-consider traveling abroad.
+If travel is deemed absolutely necessary, such individuals should plan carefully in order to adhere to these requirements and expectations.

 - U.S. Department of State (DOS) Travel Advisories and COVID-19 Country Specific Information

 - CDC Inbound and Outbound Testing Requirements

 - Skyscanner provides entry requirements for any destination on their live map

 - International Air Transport Association (IATA) COVID-19 Travel Regulations Map

 Outbound Travel Requirements